medmanager/backend/README.md

 #### Setup Twilio Account (Caregiver Alerts)

+This backend uses the Twilio API to send out text messages to caregvier contacts.
+In order to send out notifications, a secure Twilio account must be made.
+Navigate to https://twilio.com and follow the steps to create an account and create a Twilio project.
+From there, a dashboard screen should show the `ACCOUNT_SID` and `AUTH TOKEN` fields, which will be used to set up the environment variables in the next section.
+Make sure to obtain a number through the project dashboard as well, as the phone number through which text messages are sent needs to be outlined in the environment variables.

 #### Set Necessary Environment Variables

 **Note**: All prior steps need to be completed in order to fill out the environment variables.